atyre2/atyre2.github.io/_posts/2016-08-19-sum-of-sensitivities.md

 ## What's the sensitivity?

-In the analysis of structured population models, the sensitivity of a matrix element is just the partial derivative of the population growth rate $\lambda$ with respect to that matrix element.
+In the analysis of structured population models, the sensitivity of a matrix element is just the partial derivative of the population growth rate $$\lambda$$ with respect to that matrix element.
 So the question is, does this make any sense?

 $$
 \frac{\partial \lambda}